bringg/customer-js-sdk/README.md

 the access token is also optional at this point.

-Deprecation Notice: In the next versoins, calling connect without calling to `initializeBringg` with `token` (Developer Access Token).
+Deprecation Notice: In the next versions, calling connect without calling to `initializeBringg` with `token` (Developer Access Token).

 ##### disconnect()